g-zi/brick/README.md

 Creates a roof.
 Xbrick defines how much tiles used in width and Zbrick how much in height.
 OverlapX adjusts the roof in width and OverlapZ in Z direction.

+Uncomment the lines on the bottom of the file Brick.scad to try out the functions.